Types of Magic

 Psychopomp Work

-Crystal, mirror, flame, or water gazing to receive symbols and visions.
+Gazing into crystal, mirror, flame, smoke, or water to receive symbols and visions.

 Scrying

-Calling an entity into presence for aid; set boundaries and protections.
+Calling an entity into presence for aid or communication within established boundaries and protections.

 Summoning / Conjuration

-“Like affects like”—working on a representation to affect the original.
+“Like affects like”—working upon a representation in order to influence what it represents.

 Sympathetic Magic